raphael-proust/OGL-SRD5/pages/15.creatures/default.md

 **Challenge** 1/2 (100 XP)

 ***Trampling Charge***.
-If the horse moves at least 20 feet straight toward a creature and then hits it with a hooves attack on the same turn, that target must succeed on a DC 14 Strength saving throw or be knocked prone.
+If the horse moves at least 6.0m straight toward a creature and then hits it with a hooves attack on the same turn, that target must succeed on a DC 14 Strength saving throw or be knocked prone.
 If the target is prone, the horse can make another attack with its hooves against it as a bonus action.

 ###### Actions

-***Hooves***. *Melee Weapon Attack:* +6 to hit, reach 5 ft., one target. *Hit:* 11 (2d6 + 4) bludgeoning damage.
+***Hooves***. *Melee Weapon Attack:* +6 to hit, reach 1.5m, one target. *Hit:* 11 (2d6 + 4) bludgeoning damage.

 ## Weasel